오키나와 트로피컬 비치의 전망

 👋 Haisai!
 It’s CULT here.

-Today, I’m going to tell you about a tropical beach that’s perfect to visit when driving around Okinawa with a rental car.
+Today, I’ll tell you about a tropical beach that’s great to visit when driving around Okinawa with a rental car.
 Typically, tourists pick up their rental cars and head north after arriving in Okinawa.
-While there is the Naminoue Beach in the city, the Tomari Bridge blocks the horizon, which can feel a bit stifling.
+While there is Naminoue Beach in the city, the Tomari Bridge blocks the horizon, which can feel a bit stifling.
 This beach is the first one where you can see the horizon as soon as you leave the city.
-It’s conveniently located next to the wide Route 58, making it very accessible, and there are commercial facilities available, so you can easily stop by and then continue on your way.
+Located next to the wide Route 58, it’s very accessible and has commercial facilities, making it a convenient stop before continuing your journey.

 📌 Location and Opening Hours

-As shown on the map, Tropical Beach is located in Ginowan City, where the southern region of Okinawa ends and the central region begins.
-I’ll provide information on the opening hours and operation details while you look at the photo below [Google Map]
+As you can see on the map, Tropical Beach is located in Ginowan City, where the southern region of Okinawa ends and the central region begins.
+I’ll share the opening hours and operation details while you look at the photo below [Google Map]

 Okinawa Tropical Beach Operating Schedule

-Opening hours vary depending on the period, so please make sure to check carefully before visiting.
-Lifeguards are present during opening hours, and in Okinawa Prefecture, swimming in areas without lifeguards is strongly prohibited.
-If you swim separately in areas without lifeguards or in unauthorized places and a fatal accident occurs, insurance will not cover it even if you are insured.
+Opening hours vary by season, so please make sure to check them carefully before your visit.
+Lifeguards are stationed during opening hours, and in Okinawa Prefecture, swimming in areas without lifeguards is strongly prohibited.
+If you swim in areas without lifeguards or in unauthorized locations and an accident occurs, insurance will not cover it, even if you are insured.

 Therefore, please ensure you enjoy swimming safely during the times when lifeguards are overseeing your safety 🛟